mousebird-consulting-inc/WhirlyGlobe/tutorial/ios/your_first_map.md

 #import <MaplyComponent.h>
 {% endhighlight %}

-On the other hand, if you're using Swift, you'll need to setup your bridging header and add the previous import to that header.
+If you're using Swift, the bridging header you set up earlier should work fine.

 Now let's actually add a MaplyViewController.
 We're going to keep it very simple at first – we just want to verify the project setup before getting much further along.